LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 ## Discussion of Batch pipeline

+### Pipeline garuantees

+1. Raw data preservation, All data is available in its raw format
+2. Idempotency, Data from any layer and the data lake, can be reprocessed multiple times while the results being consistent.
+3. Lineage, all data in a layer or a data mart, came from exactly one layer.
+4. Category schema normalisation guarantee, silver layer implements the category schemas as a base line for downstream components.
+5. Restriction, Users can only access gold layer or data marts, each layer has a specific type of entity that can access it
+6. Backfill, all layers and marts can be rebuild from the Data lake

 Important to note is that the buffer and realtime store will be two source systems for batch processing.

 ### Strengths